Palma de Mallorca 3-Day Itinerary: How to Plan a Fantastic Long Weekend

 • Time spent here: 1.5 hours including lunch

 It’s only midday and you’ve seen Palma’s main tourist attractions!
 That sounds like it’s time to celebrate with a good lunch.
-Take some time to stroll in the streets near the palace and the cathedral, check out the parks near the sea and the historical buildings lining the main avenues.
+Take some time to stroll in the streets near the palace and the cathedral, check out the parks near the Mediterranean Sea and the historical buildings lining the main avenues.
 Then, head toward the port where you’ll get the ultimate vacation vibes.

 There are many restaurants to choose from since you’re in tourist central.
 I always take a quick peek at Google Maps reviews so I know I’m not stepping into a tourist trap with high prices and low standards.